 The Hunnime of Ashwina masa (October – November) after Navrathri / Dasara is known as Shige Hunnime and is celebrated in North Karnataka.
-This year (2018) it is on 24th October.
+For the festival date, click here.
 On this day the land lords worship mother earth and also do naivedya / offer food to her.

 Patience is always compared with mother earth.
 She forgives our mistakes and treats her children with rasadouthana/gifts and protects us.
 Sheege Hunnime is the time when we give back a little of what we receive from the Mother Earth.
 In Bayalu Seeme / North Karnataka it is known as “Charaga Challuvudu”.